penev92/Oraide.LanguageServer/clients/oraide-vscode/README.md

-# oraide README

-This is the README for "oraide".
+# Visual Studio Code extension for working with OpenRA's MiniYAML.

 ## Features

+Current features include:
+ - Navigating to Traits and Trait properties inside C# code (if available).
+ - Navigating to actor and weapon definitions inside parsed MiniYAML files.
+ - Hover info for Traits, Trait properties, actor and weapon definitions, conditions and more.
+ - Context-aware IntelliSense to help with writing MiniYAML.

 ## Requirements

+The language server requires .NET 6 to run.

 ## Extension Settings

-Include if your extension adds any VS Code settings through the `contributes.configuration` extension point.

-For example:

 This extension contributes the following settings:

-* `oraide.server`: Path to the language server.
+ - `oraide.server.path`: Path to the language server.
-* `oraide.game`: A fallback OpenRA directory path.
+ - `oraide.game.path`: A fallback OpenRA directory path.

 ## Release Notes

-Users appreciate release notes as you update your extension.

-### 0.0.1
+### 0.0.2

-Initial release.
+First public release.

 ### Known issues

  - TooltipInfoBase inheritance is ignored, so inheriting types won't know about their `Name` property.
+ - Currently only parsing code symbols from C# files is supported.
+Decompiling game binaries and reading trait information from a static file are not yet implemented.

 **Enjoy!**